nilkrdg/coin-change/README.md

   data: Coin[] | Number
 }
 ```
-The response type Coin is an object thathas the following properties: <br>
+The response type Coin is an object that has the following properties: <br>
 ```javascript
 {
   type: Number